 - Stress fracture - This type of fracture appears like tiny cracks in a bone.
 They’re caused by repetitive actions, such as jumping or running long distances, or through the normal use of a bone that is weak due to a condition like osteoporosis.

 - Transverse fracture - This type of fracture has a horizontal fracture line.

-Fracture Treatment at UT Health Austin
+Treating Fractures at UT Health Austin

-To evaluate and verify diagnosis of your fracture, your orthopedic specialist will likely take x-rays to determine the type of fracture and where it is located within the bone.
+To evaluate and verify the diagnosis of your fracture, your orthopedic specialist will likely take x-rays to determine the type of fracture and where it is located within the bone.
 Upon evaluation of your injury, your care team will then build a treatment plan specific to your condition and goals and work with you to understand the risk and benefits as well as what to expect throughout your recovery.
 Depending on the extent of your injury a cast or brace may be the best course of treatment or surgical intervention to place pins or screws may be required to stabilize and position the bones properly to heal.
 Fractures can take several weeks to several months to heal.
-During your recovery, muscle strength may deplete and incorporation of physical therapy and strengthening exercises may be beneficial to help restore normal muscle strength, joint motion and flexibility.
+During your recovery, muscle strength may deplete and the incorporation of physical therapy and strengthening exercises may be beneficial to help restore normal muscle strength, joint motion, and flexibility.

 Care Team Approach

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Musculoskeletal Institute care team includes orthopedic surgeons, sports medicine physicians, physician assistants, physical therapists, physiatrists, chiropractors, nurse practitioners, dietitians, social workers, and more who work together to help you get back to the things in your life that matter most to you.